yuanshunning/pickit-docs/docs/robot-integrations/siemens-plc/index.rst

-Setting up Pick-it with Siemens PLC
+Setting up Pickit with Siemens PLC
 ===================================

-This manual explains how to make Pick-it communicate with a Siemens PLC.
+This manual explains how to make Pickit communicate with a Siemens PLC.
 This manual guides you through the process in TIA-portal.
 The files are however also compatible with Siematic manager (S7).